licensezero/licensezero-private-license/terms.md

 # Copyright

-The _Developer_ licenses the _Buyer_ for the _Term_ to do everything with the _Contributions_ to the _Project_ that would otherwise infringe the _Developer_'s copyright in them.
+The _Developer_ licenses the _User_ for the _Term_ to do everything with the _Contributions_ to the _Project_ that would otherwise infringe the _Developer_'s copyright in them.

 # Patent

-The _Developer_ licenses the _Buyer_ for the _Term_ to do everything with the project that would otherwise infringe patent claims the _Developer_ can license or becomes able to license.
+The _Developer_ licenses the _User_ for the _Term_ to do everything with the project that would otherwise infringe patent claims the _Developer_ can license or becomes able to license.

 # Sublicensing

-If the _Buyer_ combines the _Contributions_ to the _Project_ with other software in a larger application, the _Buyer_ may sublicense the _Contributions_ as part of their larger application, and allow further sublicensing in turn, under the following rules.
-The _Buyer_ may build, and sublicense for, as many larger applications as they like.
+If the _User_ combines the _Contributions_ to the _Project_ with other software in a larger application, the _User_ may sublicense the _Contributions_ as part of their larger application, and allow further sublicensing in turn, under the following rules.
+The _User_ may build, and sublicense for, as many larger applications as they like.

 - The larger application must have significant additional content or functionality beyond that of the _Project_, and end users must license the larger application primarily for that added content or functionality.

-- The _Buyer_ may not sublicense anyone to break any rule of any public license for the _Contributions_ for any changes of their own or any software besides the larger application.
+- The _User_ may not sublicense anyone to break any rule of any public license for the _Contributions_ for any changes of their own or any software besides the larger application.

 - [No Liability](#no-liability), [Sublicensing](#sublicensing), and [Notices](#notices) must apply to each sublicense.